hayleyjolliffe/roadmap/README.md

 Unless otherwise stated, all files and content in this repository are copyright Hayley Jolliffe.
 You may not use anything without my permission.

 The roadmap structure is MIT Licensed and can be used freely.
-For the MIT-licensed Obsidian vault template, see [here](https://github.com/hayleyjolliffe/roadmap-obsidian).
+Try the system for yourself [here](https://github.com/hayleyjolliffe/roadmap-obsidian).